pkp/ui-library/src/docs/components/Badge/readme.md

 It is also common to use a badge to display a count of something that is related to an item.
 Examples might include:

-- the number of reviews a review is currently undertaking
+- the number of reviews a reviewer is currently undertaking
 - the number of submissions an editor has been assigned
 - the number of notifications a user has